martinos/debug_helpers/README.md

     changeset |> DebugHelpers.Helpers.debug("index changeset")

-This will output the "My Connection" message in red followed by the inspected connection output in blue.
+This will output the "index changeset" message in red followed by the inspected connection output in blue.

 It pimps the famous `IO.inspect` function.